yogeshkasar778/SQL_HackerRank/README.md

        GROUP BY C.company_code, C.founder
        ORDER BY C.company_code;

-#### Q23.Pivot the Occupation column in OCCUPATIONS so that each Name is sorted alphabetically and displayed underneath its corresponding Occupation.
+#### Q.Pivot the Occupation column in OCCUPATIONS so that each Name is sorted alphabetically and displayed underneath its corresponding Occupation.
 The output column headers should be Doctor, Professor, Singer, and Actor, respectively.

 The OCCUPATIONS table is described as follows: